 My name is Kate Hennessy.
 I am a Walkley-award winning arts writer, editor and music critic.
-I contribute to the Guardian Australia, The Sydney Morning Herald, The Wire (UK), ABC Arts, The Saturday Paper, The Quietus (UK), The Australian Book Review, The Lifted Brow, Noisey/Vice, Limelight, Neighbourhood and more.
+I contribute to the Guardian Australia, The Sydney Morning Herald, The Wire (UK), ABC Arts, The Saturday Paper, The Quietus (UK), The Australian Book Review, The Lifted Brow, Noisey/Vice and more.

 I speak at festivals, on radio, television and on panels.

 I developed and deliver a full-day course called ‘How To Be A Music Journalist’, presented for Guardian Australia, and now in a freelance capacity.
 I am a peer assessor for the Australia Council, an Australian Music Prize judge and National Live Music Awards board member.